SpaceMonkeyAlfa/macagotchi-windows/README.md

    - Users can press fn+F2 to edit their Macagotchi’s name and press return to save it.

 3. ### Wi-Fi Network Scanning:
-   - The program scans for nearby Wi-Fi networks using the amazing [winwifi python library](https://github.com/changyuheng/winwifi) made by changyuheng.
+   - The program scans for nearby Wi-Fi networks using a modified version of the amazing [winwifi python library](https://github.com/changyuheng/winwifi) made by changyuheng.
    - It retrieves the list of network SSIDs
    - Scanned networks are hashed and then stored in a file for future reference.